SalsettiA/Sudoku/README.md

 First experience with GitHub committing a simple Suduku grid generator.
-TODO: The nunmber of grid to generates is hardcoded for te moment.
-The next step would be to pass it per command
+TODO: The nunmber of grids to generate is hardcoded for at the moment.
+The next step would be to pass this parameter on the command line.